 Chinchillas are fragile animal.
 I mention that a lot on this site and it is the primary reason for many of my recommendations, like avoiding wire bottom cages and going with something like the Critter Nation cage, which tops the list of the the best chinchilla cages on the market.

 The best cages all have flat plastic shelves as the surfaces, which are softer on your chinchilla’s fragile bones and feet.

-Well, the same applies to your chinchilla’s small, toothpick-like rib cages.
+Well, the same applies to your chinchilla’s small, toothpick-like rib cages and their two pairs of floating ribs.
 It is far too easy to overtighten a harness, which could easily cause bone fractures.

 And even if nothing happens while putting the harness on, the force from pulling on the leash could cause a rib injury, and potentially even a snapped neck or spine.

 On top of this potential issue, you also begin dealing with the elements when you have a chinchilla outdoors in a harness.
 Of course, you should never have a chinchilla outside the house in the first place.